 - ThinkFun Zingo

 - Any Melissa & Doug toys – This year I chose the See & Spell Puzzle, but I highly recommend the Alphabet Train Floor Puzzle for boys.
 They love it!
-(Tip-Before giving them each piece, make them say the letter and sound.
-When they get bored, I start sliding the pieces across the floor after they say the letter so they can run and get it before attaching it.)
+(Tip-Before I give Jake a piece, I make him say the letter and sound.)

 - Uno Moo Game